ireaneus/CDI/PersonalStatement.md

 ### **What I Believe About Satan**

-I believe that Satan is a real and personal being, a fallen angel who opposes God and His purposes.
-He is described as *"a murderer from the beginning... and the father of lies."* **(John 8:44)**.
-Satan's name means "adversary," reflecting his role in opposing God's work, while other titles, such as "the devil" (slanderer) and "Beelzebub" (lord of the flies), emphasize his malicious nature.
+I believe that Satan is a real and personal being, a fallen angel who actively opposes God and His purposes.
+He is referred to as *"a murderer from the beginning... and the father of lies,"* **(John 8:44)**.
+His name, "Satan," meaning "adversary," reflects his opposition to God's work, while other titles such as "the devil" (slanderer) and "Beelzebub" (lord of the flies) emphasize his malicious nature and intent to deceive and destroy.

-### **Satan's Origin and Fall**

-Satan was originally created as a beautiful and powerful angel, endowed with wisdom and splendor. *"You were the seal of perfection, full of wisdom and perfect in beauty."* **(Ezekiel 28:12-13)**.
-However, pride led to his rebellion, as he sought to elevate himself above God. *"Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor."* **(Ezekiel 28:17)**.
-He led a rebellion in heaven, deceiving a third of the angels to join him, who then became his demons. *"His tail swept away a third of the stars of heaven and threw them to the earth."* **(Revelation 12:4)**.
+Originally, Satan was created as a beautiful and powerful angel, endowed with wisdom and splendor. *"You were the seal of perfection, full of wisdom and perfect in beauty,"* **(Ezekiel 28:12-13)**.
+However, pride led to his downfall as he sought to elevate himself above God. *"Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor."* **(Ezekiel 28:17)**.
+In his rebellion, Satan deceived a third of the angels to follow him, who are now his demons. *"His tail swept away a third of the stars of heaven and threw them to the earth."* **(Revelation 12:4)**.

-### **Satan's Power and Limitations**

-Though Satan possesses significant power, he is not omnipotent, omnipresent, or omniscient.
-His abilities are limited by God's sovereign control. *"The Lord said to Satan, 'Behold, all that he has is in your power, only do not put forth your hand on him.'"* **(Job 1:12)**.
-Believers can resist Satan by submitting to God. *"Submit therefore to God.
+Though Satan wields significant power, he is neither omnipotent nor omnipresent and remains subject to God’s sovereign control. *"The Lord said to Satan, 'Behold, all that he has is in your power, only do not put forth your hand on him.'"* **(Job 1:12)**.
+Believers are called to resist Satan’s influence by submitting to God. *"Submit therefore to God.
 Resist the devil and he will flee from you."* **(James 4:7)**.

-### **The Evil Angels – Demons**

-Demons are fallen angels who followed Satan in his rebellion.
-They can influence the minds of people, deceive nations, and cause harm. *"The god of this world has blinded the minds of the unbelieving."* **(2 Corinthians 4:4)**.
-Despite their power, demons and Satan are ultimately subject to Christ's authority.
+Demons, the fallen angels who followed Satan in his rebellion, also work to deceive, influence, and harm humanity, blinding the minds of unbelievers, *"The god of this world has blinded the minds of the unbelieving."* **(2 Corinthians 4:4)**.

-### **The Defeat of Satan**

-Satan's defeat was accomplished through Christ's death and resurrection. *"The ruler of this world has been judged."* **(John 16:11)**.
-His final destiny is the Lake of Fire, where he and his demons will suffer forever. *"And the devil who deceived them was thrown into the lake of fire and brimstone."* **(Revelation 20:10)**.
+Satan’s defeat was accomplished through the death and resurrection of Christ, who declared victory over him. *"The ruler of this world has been judged."* **(John 16:11)**.
+Ultimately, Satan’s final destiny is the Lake of Fire, where he and his demons will suffer eternal punishment. *"And the devil who deceived them was thrown into the lake of fire and brimstone."* **(Revelation 20:10)**.

 ---